-Fig. 7 plots the mean response time as a function of the multi-programming level (MPL = N) for DVFS+DFS with a power budget of $\mathcal{P}=1000$ W. In this case, PowMax (represented by the dashed line) denotes running 4 servers at c=250W and turning off all other servers.
-PowMed (represented by the solid line) denotes running 5 servers at $\frac{b+c}{2}=200$ W and turning off all other servers.
-PowMin (represented by the dotted line) denotes running 6 servers at 170W.
-We see
+Fig. 6(b) plots the mean response time as a function of the multi-programming level for DVFS with a power budget of $\mathcal{P}=720\mathrm{W}$.
+PowMax (represented by the dashed line) again denotes running 3 servers at $c=240\mathrm{W}$ and turning off all other servers.
+PowMin (represented by the solid line)

-Figure 8: Power-to-frequency curves for DFS, DVFS and DVFS+DFS for the CPU bound DAXPY workload.
+Figure 8: Power-to-frequency curves for DFS, DVFS, and DVFS+DFS for the CPU bound DAXPY workload.
 Fig.(a) illustrates our measurements for DFS and DVFS.
 In both these mechanisms, we see that the server frequency is linearly related to the power allocated to the server.
 Fig.(b) illustrates our measurements for DVFS+DFS, where the power-to-frequency curve is better approximated by a cubic relationship.